fpereiro/gotoB/readme.md

 ## Introduction

 gotoв is a framework for writing the [frontend](https://en.wikipedia.org/wiki/Front_end_and_back_end) of a webapp.
-In the case of a webapp, the frontend consists of an user interface implemented with HTML and (almost always) some js that runs in the browser.
+In the case of a webapp, the frontend consists of an user interface implemented with HTML and (almost always) some js that runs on the browser.

 gotoв provides a solution to the [two main things](#a-brief-history-of-the-frontend) that a frontend framework must do: